qaimabbas/Monolithic-Application/README.md

   }

   First install npm init
-  Secndoly install all the packages above and run index.js
+  Secondly install all the packages above and run index.js